 My fascination with the seemingly arbitrary nature of mapping led me to create the piece Survey.
 This work, constructed from randomly cut, “county-like” sections of particle board, building materials, fabric and organic matter was presented in the loose form of a map, with gaping holes of missing information.
 The intention of the work was to present the viewer with the illusion of some sort of order when in reality there was no formal organization or guiding principle inherent in the piece.

-Clearly, the grid paintings of Agnes Martin have figured heavily into my artistic and aesthetic influence.
-Her incorporation of titles that reference nature, the structure of the grid and her subtle interpretation of the sublime have weighed heavily on my artistic output during the past three years, however, I find it necessary to expand upon the basic principles of the map or the grid in order to cultivate a social, political and economic conversation around the artifice that these tools have created.
+Clearly, the paintings of Agnes Martin have figured heavily into my artistic and aesthetic influence.
+Her incorporation of titles that reference nature, the structure of the grid and her subtle interpretation of the sublime have weighed heavily on my studio practice, however, I find it necessary to expand upon the basic principles of the map or the grid in order to cultivate a social, political and economic conversation around the artifice that these tools have created.

 This has lead me to investigate the concept of counter-mapping, which has its roots in Dada and Surrealism, and attempts to question and re- contextualize known boundaries in a critique of the principles under which they were constructed.
 The map, when reduced to its most basic form, is nothing but a series of lines, color, form and text.
 It is the socially constructed and preconceived context that we have of these design elements that allows us to organize all of this into a concept.
 But when you subvert these principles, disorganizing the traditional elements of an existing map or simply utilize traditional elements to create an arbitrary or artificial map, there can be a newfound understanding or resonance superficially created.